-Singapore’s territory consists of one main island around 720 sq km, along with 62 other islets.
+Singapore’s territory consists of one main island around 720 sq km, along with 54 other islets.
 It is one of the 3 city-states in the world like Monaco & Vatican that do not have a capital.
 It is amongst one of the smallest countries and is the second most densely populated country in the world after Monaco, with a population of 5.70 million. as of 30 June 2019.
 Singapore is a multiracial and multicultural country with ethnic Chinese (76.2% of the citizen population), Malays (15.0%), and ethnic Indians (7.4%).
 Chinese Singaporeans make up the majority of the population.
 There are also Eurasians in Singapore.
 The Malays are recognised as the indigenous community.

 Singapore has a tropical climate with average temperatures of 33°C/92°F in the day and 25°C/76° at night.
 April and May are the hottest months and heavier rainfall is recorded during the northeast monsoon from November to January.